 Jesus Let Thy Pitying Eye – Hymn Lyric

-Jesus, let Thy pitying eye call back a wandering sheep;
+Jesus, let Thy pitying eye call back a sheep;

 False to Thee, like Peter, I would fain, like Peter, weep;